The Dukes of Hazzard (film): Stunts

-Knoxville said he was initially reluctant to take on the role, but was persuaded by script changes and the presence of Dan Bradley as stunt coordinator and second unit for the car chase scenes.
+Knoxville said he was initially reluctant to take on the role, but was persuaded by script changes and the presence of Dan Bradley as stunt coordinator and second unit for the car-chase scenes.
 Knoxville praised him, saying, "everyone in Hollywood wants Dan Bradley to shoot their car stuff".

 Locations

 Principal photography for the film began on November 15, 2004, before wrapping up the following February.
-The majority of the film was shot in and around Clinton & French Settlement, Louisiana.
-The Boar's nest was Moonlight Inn located in French Settlement, LA.
+The majority of the film was shot in and around Clinton and French Settlement, Louisiana.
+The Boar's Nest was Moonlight Inn located in French Settlement.
 The street scenes are set in Atlanta, but filmed in the New Orleans Central Business District, and the university scenes were shot on the campus of Louisiana State University.

 Reception

 Box office

 The film was number one at the box office its opening weekend and grossed $30.7 million on 3,785 screens.
 It also had an adjusted-dollar rank of number 24 all-time for August releases.
 The film eventually collected $109.8 million worldwide, although it was much less successful financially outside the United States.